can i put my house in a trust without a lawyer

 Can I put my house in a trust without the help of a lawyer?

-Yes, you could technically place your house in a trust on your own…however, when it comes to legal work, it’s in your best interest to get help.
-Mistakes are common for DIYers, which is no problem when it’s a fun home project.
-But making a legal mistake in your estate plan or trust could be very costly.
+Yes, you could technically place your house in a trust on your own…however, when it comes to legal work, it’s in your best interest to get help from an expert.
+Mistakes are common for DIYers, which is no problem when it’s a fun home project with little at stake.
+However, making a legal mistake in your estate plan or trust could be very costly for your loved ones.

-You and your beneficiaries will be exposed to more risk if you put a house in a trust without the help of a lawyer.
+You and your beneficiaries will be exposed to more risk if you put a house in a trust without the help of an estate planning attorney.
 You don’t want to pay more money in taxes or have your home go through the probate process.
 Neither do you want to cause yourself heartache in the future by having to pay to fix your mistake.

 Where can I find an estate planning lawyer in Phoenix?